 Chances are you'll like the features and capabilities, but be prepared to spend some time setting it up and programming it.

 Programmable for feedings from 1 to 5 meals daily.
 Holds 4 liters of food.
 Beckons your pet at mealtimes with the ability to record as many as 30 voice messages.
 Stainless steel bowl.
 Food chute resists jams.
 Works with its power cord or batteries.

-Quite difficult to assemble and program, and the instructions aren't very helpful.
-Rare complaints of faulty feeders that didn't work properly.
+Difficult to assemble and program, and the instructions aren't very helpful.
+Rare complaints of faulty feeders.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 For the 36 million households with a cat in the U.S., it can be a challenge to manage pet mealtimes with a full work or school schedule.
 While cats are generally regarded as more self-sufficient than dogs, house cats still can’t feed themselves.

 For pet parents who are constantly on the go, leaving a cat at home for an extended period can provoke worry.
 An automatic cat feeder can help reduce the anxiety of leaving your kitty home alone.

 It’s reassuring to know your cat will be fed even if something comes up for you and you won’t be home right away!
 What’s more, owning an automatic feeder takes one more daily chore off your plate, and it ensures your feline friend will get her chow.

 From programmable cat feeders that connect to WiFi to fully analog gravity feeder models, the range of automatic cat feeder options is vast.
 On the basic side, you’ll find gravity feeders that utilize a large container for dry food that replenishes the bowl as your cat eats.
 On the sophisticated end, you’ll find battery-powered automatic feeders that can be programmed to dispense food at certain times.